Excess Fluid Volume Nursing Diagnosis & Care Plan

 5. Assess for edema and weight gain.

-Pitting edema to the body, such as in the arms, hands, legs, and feet is a sign of fluid in the tissues.
+Pitting edema to the body, such as in the arms, hands, legs, feet or sacrum is a sign of fluid in the tissues.
 A sudden weight gain also indicates fluid retention.
 Patients with liver cirrhosis may develop ascites, which is an accumulation of fluid in the abdominal cavity.

 6. Palpate pulses.